hashicorp/vault-client-dotnet/docs/System.md

 <a name="writegeneraterootupdate"></a>
 # **WriteGenerateRootUpdate**
-> void WriteGenerateRootUpdate (WriteGenerateRootUpdateRequest writeGenerateRootUpdateRequest)
+> void WriteGenerateRootUpdate (WriteGenerateRootUpdateRequest writeGenerateRootUpdateRequest, TimeSpan? wrapTTL = null)

 Enter a single unseal key share to progress the root generation attempt.